CosmWasm/docs-deprecated/getting-started/installation.md

 ## Further Information on the Cosmos SDK

 `wasmcli` and `wasmd` are forks of `gaiacli` and `gaiad`, which are the binaries that run the Cosmos Hub ([source](https://github.com/cosmos/gaia)).
 These represent an instance of a blockchain that utilizes all of the stable features of the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk).
 As such, `wasmcli` and `wasmd` have all the same features (plus WASM smart contracts obviously).
 If you'd like to learn more about accessing those features take a look at the [Gaia docs](https://cosmos.network/docs/cosmos-hub/what-is-gaia.html).
-If you'd like to learn more about getting stared with the Cosmos SDK in general, take a look at the series of [Tutorials](https://tutorials.cosmos.network/) that show how to build custom modules for application-specific blockchains.
+If you'd like to learn more about getting started with the Cosmos SDK in general, take a look at the series of [Tutorials](https://tutorials.cosmos.network/) that show how to build custom modules for application-specific blockchains.

 ## Setting up your IDE